afrind/draft-cenzano-media-interop/draft-cenzano-moq-media-interop.md

 Chunk Type

-Present only if PresenceFlags & 0x100 > 0, if not present copy from latest received.
+Present only if `PresenceFlags & 0x100 > 0`, if not present copy from latest received.
 Indicates if we can start decode from this point (Key), or we need previous data.
 For